gohugoio/hugo/content/en/readfiles/sectionvars.md

 : The page's first section below root, e.g. `/docs`, `/blog` etc.

 .InSection $anotherPage
 : Whether the given page is in the current section.
-Note that this will always return false for pages that are not either regular, home or section pages.

 .IsAncestor $anotherPage
 : Whether the current page is an ancestor of the given page.
-Note that this method is not relevant for taxonomy lists and taxonomy terms pages.

 .IsDescendant $anotherPage
 : Whether the current page is a descendant of the given page.
-Note that this method is not relevant for taxonomy lists and taxonomy terms pages.

 .Parent
 : A section's parent section or a page's section.